Punika Kulsoontornrut: Early life

 According to her interview published in the Miss Earth website, Kulsoontornrut grew up in near poverty with her big family.
 Although her family was poor, she was grateful for being taken care of, and for her, that is the lesson she values the most.

 Pageantry

 Miss Universe Thailand 2013

 Kulsoontornrut joined the Miss Universe Thailand 2013 pageant held at Royal Paragon Hall, Siam Paragon and did not place.
 The pageant was won by Chalita Yaemwannang.

 Miss Earth Thailand 2013

-In November 2013, she joined the first edition of Miss Earth Thailand pageant, which was held on November 15, 2013 at Millennium Bangkok Hilton Hotel.
-Kulsoontornrut won the said pageant that earned her the right to represent Thailand in Miss Earth 2013.
-Punika was crowned by Watsaporn Wattanakoon, Miss Earth Thailand 2010.
+In November 2013, she won the Miss Earth Thailand pageant.

 Miss Earth 2013

-Even though she had a very limited time to prepare for the pageant, she still performed very well in the 13th edition of Miss Earth.
-She received numerous special awards during the preliminaries.
-She got two gold medals for the "Most Child Friendly" award for group 3 and "Best in Resorts Wear" award.
-For the "National Costume" award, she got a bronze medal for team Asia.
-She also got a minor awards which were the "Miss Ever Bilena", "Gandang Ricky Reyes Award" and "Miss EB Advance" awards from the sponsors.
-She also became one of the Top 15 semifinalist in the Talent Competition segment.
-These made her one of the fan favorites by the fans for the crown.

-As the pageant concluded, she became the Miss Earth-Water 2013.
+She became the Miss Earth-Water 2013.
 She was crowned by Miss Earth-Water 2011, Athena Imperial of the Philippines.
 Winning the 2nd Runner-up, she was one of two Asian candidate to be the Top 4 (along with Korean candidate Catharina Choi Nunes).
 At the end of the pageant, Alyz Henrich of Venezuela was declared as the winner.
 As of 2020, Miss Earth-Water is currently the highest placement for Thailand, and Punika shares the distinction with Watsaporn Wattanakoon, who won Miss Earth-Water 2010.